OWASP/www-chapter-kyiv/index.md

 Styran](mailto:vlad.styran@owasp.org) or [Ihor
 Bliumental](mailto:ihor.bliumental@owasp.org).

-## Become a Sponsor
+## Become a Partner

-To sponsor an OWASP Kyiv event, contact [Vlad Styran](mailto:vlad.styran@owasp.org) or [Ihor Bliumental](mailto:ihor.bliumental@owasp.org).
+To become a partner of OWASP Kyiv event, contact [Serhii Korolenko](mailto:korolenko.sergiy@owasp.org) or [Ihor Bliumental](mailto:ihor.bliumental@owasp.org).

-We don't have any special sponsorship package, however the sponsoring organization or individual will receive our warm thanks and a fair amount of gratitude spread over our social media presence, placed at the chapter official web-page, and announced at the event itself.
+We don't have any special partnership package, however the partner organization or individual will receive our warm thanks and a fair amount of gratitude spread over our social media presence, placed at the chapter official web-page, and announced at the event itself.